 Three CIMIS climate stations were initially operated within the SMVMA for varying periods of time, specifically at Santa Maria, Betteravia, and Guadalupe between 1983 and 1997 (see Appendix A, Figure 3).
 Subsequently, CIMIS stations began operating near Sisquoc and on the southern Nipomo Mesa, the latter located just outside of the SMVMA, with climate data available for full calendar years beginning in 2001 and 2007, respectively.
-Most recently, a CIMIS climate station located on the floor of the Santa Maria Valley ("Santa Maria II" near the

-Santa Maria airport, see Appendix A, Figure 3) was reestablished in April 2011.
+Most recently, a CIMIS climate station located on the floor of the Santa Maria Valley ("Santa Maria II" near the Santa Maria airport, see Appendix A, Figure 3) was reestablished in April 2011.
 A full calendar year of data from Santa Maria II was available for the first time in 2012.
 These six stations have recorded daily reference evapotranspiration (ETo) and precipitation amounts, with annual ETo values typically ranging between 42 and 53 inches and averaging about 48 inches, as shown in a bar chart of the historical ETo values for the SMVMA (Figure 2.4-2).

-Daily climate data for 2017 from the Santa Maria II, Nipomo, and Sisquoc stations are listed in Table 2.4-2, specifically daily, monthly, and annual ETo and precipitation amounts.
-Annual ETo values ranged from 42.9 inches (Nipomo) to 50.1 inches (Sisquoc).
-Annual precipitation amounts were poorly reported for the CIMIS stations.
+Daily climate data for 2018 from the Santa Maria II, Nipomo, and Sisquoc stations are listed in Table 2.4-2, specifically daily, monthly, and annual ETo and precipitation amounts.
+Annual ETo values ranged from 44.25 inches (Nipomo) to 53.20 inches (Sisquoc).
+Annual precipitation records appear to be poor for the Sisquoc CIMIS station.
 It should be noted that the Santa Maria II station ceased operations for calculating ETo and recording precipitation in early September 2016 and were unavailable for 2017.
-As a result, the 2017 ETo values for this station were estimated from the 2017 values from the Sisquoc and Nipomo CIMIS stations.
+Precipitation only was reported for 2018.
+As a result, the 2018 ETo values for this station were estimated from the 2018 values from the Sisquoc and Nipomo CIMIS stations.

-Several characteristics of the 2017 CIMIS station data are worthy of note.
+Several characteristics of the 2018 CIMIS station data are worthy of note.
 As in past years, evapotranspiration was highest during the months of April through July.
-Unfortunately, the 2017 precipitation records from the CIMIS stations were problematic and could not be compared to those of the Santa Maria Airport precipitation gauge.
+Unfortunately, the 2018 precipitation records from the Sisquoc CIMIS station was problematic and could not be compared to those of the Santa Maria Airport precipitation gauge.
 The monthly precipitation amounts reported at CIMIS stations have typically not tracked those of the airport gauge, including records back to 2012.
-For this reason, the 2017 ETo data estimated for the Santa Maria II CIMIS station (from recorded 2017 ETo data at the Nipomo and Sisquoc CIMIS stations) and the 2017 precipitation data from the airport gauge were utilized in Chapter 3 of this report to estimate agricultural water requirements for the SMVMA in 2017.
+For this reason, the 2018 ETo data estimated for the Santa Maria II CIMIS station (from recorded 2018 ETo data at the Nipomo and Sisquoc CIMIS stations) and the 2018 precipitation data from the airport gauge were utilized in Chapter 3 of this report to estimate agricultural water requirements for the SMVMA in 2018.